Maverick-Karan/CloudResume-Frontend/README.md

 In the end:
 You can either manually invalidate cloudfront or use local-exec provisioner to let Cloudfront re-cache after updating HTML files into S3

-_For Frontend please review the CloudResume-Frontend repository
+_For Backend please review the CloudResume-Backend repository